acl-services/paprika/packages/ListBoxBrowser/README.md

 The `<ListBoxBrowser />` is primarily an uncontrolled component which received a `data` prop allowing the consumer to set the initial state.

-Also, has two functions to set defaults for selected options and a default selected view for the browser column.
+It has two functions to set defaults.
+One for selected options and another for a default selected view for the browser column.

 The `onChange` prop receives a parameter with an array of the selected options.